Friday, December 7, 2012

 Environmental Allegory?

 The KING KONG story be taken as an allegory for man's impact on the environment.
-The basic premise contains the notion of a existing ecosystem totally and utterly destroyed by man's intervention.
-This is of course not unlike countless other stories from history, notably with what happened with native Americans in the United States, or how the Mayans were seriously harmed by smallpox brought over by explorers.
+The basic premise contains the notion of an existing ecosystem totally and utterly destroyed by man's intervention.
+This is of course not unlike countless other stories from history, notably with what happened with native Americans in the United States, or how the Mayans were seriously harmed by smallpox brought over by European explorers.
 The 1933 version seems to be more a story of that kind of impact and is not overtly environmental.
 The same cannot be said of the 1976 version.

 In this reading, Kong is the environment and big oil (Wilson) comes in and does its thing at the expense of the environment.
 Let's suppose for a second he had found oil ready to be extracted.
 What kind of impact would this have had on the natives and island?
 Would Kong have survived in any event if the island became needed to pump billions of dollars of oil out of the ground?
 The fact that Kong dies in New York city is besides the point.
 He was dead as soon as Wilson set his sights on the island.